telerik/winforms-docs/gridview/hierarchical-grid/binding-to-hierarchical-data.md

 1. Using __GridViewTemplate.ChildGridViewTemplates__ collection, create a hierarchy of templates, one for every level of master-detail relations.
 Each template should be bound to its own data source.

 1. Populate the RadGridView.Relations collection with GridViewRelation objects.
 These objects define the relations between views in the hierarchy.
 The __ParentTemplate__ and __ChildTemplate__ properties of __GridViewRelation__ object are set to the existing templates. __ParentColumnNames__ and __ChildColumnNames__ collections are filled with the names of the fields of the corresponding data sources.
 See the topic [Tutorial: Binding to Hierarchical Data]({%slug winforms/gridview/hierarchical-grid/tutorial-binding-to-hierarchical-data%}) for step by step instructions.

+> note Use the __ShowChildViewCaptions__ property to show/hide the table header in the child view.

 # See Also
 * [Binding to Hierarchical Data Automatically]({%slug winforms/gridview/hierarchical-grid/binding-to-hierarchical-data-automatically%})